Karaborg/My-Docker-Notes/README.md

 mongodb://host.docker.internal:27017/swfavorites
 ```

-## Request from container to other container
+## Request from container to other containers
-So, in this case, let's say we want our mongodb database to run on a different container, and access that container from another container.
+So, in this case, let's say we want our MongoDB database to run on a different container; and access that container from another container.

-And since we can run node on containers without even installing on our local, we can also run mongo on docker without installing it.
+And since we can run Node on containers without even installing on our local, we can also run mongo on docker without installing it.

-To run mongo on container, we will simple run the command below:
+To run mongo on a container, we will simply run the command below:
 ```
 $ docker run -d --name mongodb mongo
 ```
 > The command above will look at our images if we have `mongo` image.
 And since we do not, it will pull the official image from docker itself.
 If you are not certain how to call images, you can google as `docker mongodb` etc.

 Just keep in mind that, if you run docker inside of a container, neither `localhost`, nor `host.docker.internal` will work.
-Because our mongodb is not in our local.
-So we need to set our containers IP address.
+Because our MongoDB is not in our local.
+So we need to set our container's IP address.

 To find our containers IP address, we will use `inspect`:
 ```